Writers & Journalists

 see also: Musician, Reviewer/Critic, Composer, Historian/Scholar/Researcher

-Glenn Cook writes
+Glenn Cook writes Our Reality Show

 “Our Reality Show's focus is on telling stories — personal, professional, societal — through writing and photography.
 Included in this are analysis, reviews and photos of concerts, interviews and photos of musicians.”